Click here to add this page to your favorites This page in other languages: chinese, deutsch, espanol, francais, japanese, korean

 Golf statistics, specifically those related to a player's shot patterns can be very revealing and useful.
 PGA Tour Professionals would benefit the most from knowing their shot patterns since they are the most consistent ball strikers.

-If you would like an analysis of your shot pattern, you can send me some of your round statistics, I'll analyze it and send you back a report.
+If you would like an analysis of your shot pattern, you can send me some of your round statistics (5 to 10 Rounds), I'll analyze it and send you back a report.
 Just download an Excel Spreadsheet using the link, Download Excel Round, and e-mail me your results.

 Identifying and understanding your shot patterns can help you make smarter decisions on the golf course.
 When should you aim at the pin and when should you aim at a different part of the green?
 Club selection is crucial: it all depends on your shot pattern.
 The mathematics of golf can calculate probabilities for hitting each club.
 This page explains the golf tip that will enable you to shoot a lower score by improving your club selection.